 Help stop the spread of invasive plants and animals in our waters!

 Invasive plants and animals can carry diseases that kill fish, and block waterways and banks interfering with fishing.
 They can be small and hard to spot so are easily spread on damp clothing and equipment.
-Read more on plants and animals to look out for.
+Read about plants and animals to look out for.
 Once established they become extremely difficult and expensive to eradicate, which is why it is so important to prevent their spread in the first place.

 Protect the environment and fishing you enjoy by keeping your kit free of invasive plants and animals.